PelagicGames/plugins-save-docs/Readme.markdown

 ## Overview

 The save plugin can be used in your [Corona](https://coronalabs.com/products/corona-sdk/) project.
-It enables you to...
+It enables you to securely save application data, such as game high scores and achievements progress, and persistent settings/configuration.
+The secure aspect is useful for preventing users from modifying save data in an attempt to cheat leaderboards/achievements, or unlock IAP for free.

 ## Syntax